apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Yao Wang as a new PPMC.
+    content: Based on his contributions.
+Including created RocketBot as our secondary UI, new website and very cool trace view page in next release. he has been accepted as SkyWalking PPMC.
+Welcome aboard.
+    time: Dec.
+22th, 2018
   - header: Welcome Yixiong Cao as a new committer.
     content: Based on his contributions to the project, he has been accepted as SkyWalking committer.
 Welcome aboard.
     time: Dec.
 10th, 2018